Lambda-NIC/lambda_nic/README.md

 ## Things to note when you add a machine.

 1. Make sure to check `/opt/nfp_pif/scripts/pif_ctl_nfd.sh` and change the base MAC for vfs.
+(Check this when you see ICMP reroutes too)